binbashburns/busybeecoffee-local/README.md

 - Ensure MySQLWorkbench is installed, and started. (https://www.mysql.com/products/workbench/)
 - Ensure Git is installed on your local machine: (https://git-scm.com/downloads)

-## Database and Default Credentials
-- A MySQL 8.0 container will be spun up as a database backend for the PHP/HTML/Apache web application.
-- The default credentials for the database are defined in `docker-compose.yml`.
-You can modify them however you would like, but the default credentials are as follows:
-- Root Account: `root`
-- Root Account Password: `super-secret-password`
-- Database Name: `busybee-db`

 ## Instructions for Creating the Website Locally
 As mentioned previously, the original intent of this project was to spin up the Docker instances in the cloud.</br>
 Since I was not able to complete this objective in time, the PHP website and MySQL database are spun up locally as a proof-of-concept.
 The steps to create this locally are as follows:</br>